Trinity: Jesus in the New Testament

 The Gospel of John has been seen as especially aimed at emphasizing Jesus' divinity, presenting Jesus as the Logos, pre-existent and divine, from its first words: "In the beginning was the Word, and the Word was with God, and the Word was God" (John 1:1).
-The Gospel of John ends with Thomas's declaration that he believed Jesus was God, "My Lord and my God!"
+John features Thomas's declaration that he believed Jesus was God, "My Lord and my God!"
 (John 20:28).
-Modern scholars agree that John 1:1 and John 20:28 identify Jesus with God.
+Scholars agree that John 1:1 and John 20:28 identify Jesus with God.
 However, in a 1973 Journal of Biblical Literature article, Philip B. Harner, Professor Emeritus of Religion at Heidelberg College, claimed that the traditional translation of John 1:1c ("and the Word was God") is incorrect.
 He endorses the New English Bible translation of John 1:1c, "and what God was, the Word was".
 However, other scholars have criticized Harner's claim.
 In the same article, Harner also noted that, "Perhaps the clause could be translated, 'the Word had the same nature as God'.
 This would be one way of representing John's thought, which is, as I understand it, that [the] logos, no less than [the] theos, had the nature of theos", which in his case means the Word is as fully God as the person called "God".
 John also portrays Jesus as the agent of creation of the universe.